 Located in Amherst, Massachusetts, a town of 35,000 people in the western part of the state, the College’s 1,000-acre campus includes top-notch academic, athletic and residential facilities, as well as access to a wildlife sanctuary and a 10-mile bike path.
-As a residential college, 98% of our students live in on-campus dormitories and on-campus housing is guaranteed for all four years of college.
+As a residential college, 97% of students live in on-campus dormitories and on-campus housing is guaranteed for all four years of college.

 The Open Curriculum provides students with an unusual degree of independence and flexibility to design an individualized academic program, without being constrained by general area, distribution, or core requirements.

 Through Amherst's membership in the Five College Consortium, Amherst students may also take courses at Smith, Mount Holyoke and Hampshire Colleges and the University of Massachusetts-Amherst, and participate in a wide range of cooperative academic and extracurricular options.

 Fun Fact: Each spring Amherst holds a lip sync competition as part of the housing room-draw process, with the winner getting the top pick of housing for the following year.